quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 - all the professional development activities to a satisfactory standard

-- all the observed clinical activities, including the prescribing activities2.
+- all the observed clinical activities, including the prescribing activities.
 Each observed clinical activity must be recorded using a permitted supervised learning event tool a minimum of three times, demonstrated to a standard that aligns to safe and effective professional practice

 Is use of the evidence tools mandatory?